RomInAJar/android_device_LG_K12_Max_K50/README.md

-# TWRP device tree for Infinix S4
+# TWRP Device Tree For Infinix S4

 ## About Device